purtill/purtill.github.io/_posts/2021-01-20-venice_airbnb.md

 <iframe src="/assets/venice_airbnb_files/property_map.html" height="600px" width="100%" style="border:none;">
 </iframe>

-Using R’s leaflet mappping package, we can dive deeper into the data, plotting each property that appears in 2019 and 2020.
+Using R’s leaflet mapping package, we can dive deeper into the data, plotting each property that appears in 2019 and 2020.
 The colour of each dot represents the change in daily rate on a year-on-year basis.
 Focussing on just the historic main islands, there are far more reds